railway

 • power4youth.eu

-power4youth.eu was intended as a community platform for out-of-home-childcare by Quality4Children, a sub-organization of SOS Children’s Villages.
+power4youth.eu was intended as a community platform for out-of-home-childcare by Quality4Children, a sub-organization of SOS Children's Villages.
+I’ve helped with the conceptual design as well as developed the website.
 Sadly, the people responsible for the project left the company soon after the launch and the project has been in hibernation ever since.

 Open Source